Can The Police Search Me If I Am A Visitor In A House?

 An important issue arises when there are guests present in a home when the police show up to execute a search warrant.
-As a general rule, the police may not search the physical person and clothing of the people in the home unless those people are identified in the warrant or the police have other independent probable cause to arrest those people and conduct a search incident to arrest.
+As a general rule, under Pennsylvania law, the police may not search the physical person and clothing of the people in the home unless those people are identified in the warrant or the police have other independent probable cause to arrest those people and conduct a search incident to arrest.
 This means that if the police have a search warrant for the house, and you happen to merely be there when the police show up to execute the warrant, then the police may not search you and the clothing that you are wearing merely because they have a warrant for the house.
 If you are described in the warrant or they have existing probable cause to arrest you, then they could search you, but if you happen to merely be a guest in a property which is the target of a search warrant, the police do not have the authority to search you without more than just the warrant.

 Searches of Clothing and Bags in the House when Police Have a Warrant

 The issue becomes trickier when there are items of clothing or bags which could contain the contraband being sought which are not physically on the person in the house.
 This was the situation which arose on appeal in a recent case in the Superior Court, Commonwealth v.
 Petty.
-In Petty, the defendant officers were executing a search warrant for drugs on a house in Philadelphia.
+In Petty, the officers were executing a search warrant for drugs in a house in Philadelphia.
 Mr. Petty happened to be a guest in the house, and when police entered the house, Petty was in bed in the rear bedroom.
 Unfortunately for Mr. Petty, he did not have his pants on.
-Police ordered Petty out of the bed, and as Petty complied and tried to put on his pants, which had been lying on the floor, police first took the pants before Mr. Petty could pick them up and searched them, recovering drugs.
+Police ordered Petty out of the bed, and as Petty complied and tried to put on his pants, which had been lying on the floor, police first took the pants before Mr. Petty could pick them up, and the police searched them, recovering drugs.

 Petty’s criminal defense lawyer filed a motion to suppress the drugs, alleging that the police in effect had searched his person because the police knew that the pants were his.
 Because police had no prior information on Petty, this search would have exceeded the scope of the warrant because Petty was not identified in the warrant.
 Therefore, police did not have authority to search Mr. Petty or his clothing.